omidarmat/onLearn/sql.md

   );
 ```

-Note that the foregin key column is define as the `user_id`, which holds the `INTEGER` value type, which `REFERENCES` to the `id` column of the `users` table.
+Note that the foreign key column is define as the `user_id`, which holds the `INTEGER` value type, which `REFERENCES` to the `id` column of the `users` table.
 Marking a column as foreign key enforces some level of data consistency.

 Let's now insert rows into this table.